fankib/pam_http/README.md

  * no other party can use captured data without beeing noticed.
  * no other party can not "dos" the system with caputred data.

-But there is still the posibility of a compromised useraccount on the system (webserver, etc) or an active or passive attacker on the communication channel.

 ## compromised user account
 This can be prevented with correct pam configuration.
 Do not allow this authentication method for switching user services.
 The used files to exchange inter process data are only visible to the user and root.